hall-lab/speedseq/README.md

 ###Manual installation

 The following instructions for installation assumes that the required tools are not installed.
+If you already have the SpeedSeq components on your system, then you can simply link them to the proper paths in the [speedseq.config](bin/speedseq.config] file.
 It is recommended that the specified versions of each tool are used for this release of SpeedSeq.
 The use of unspecified versions of any pipeline component is not guaranteed to work.